pupil-labs/pupil-docs/src/alpha-lab/phone-neon.md

 The following section presents the results of our analyses, each accompanied by a brief description for clarity.

 ### Heatmaps and scanpaths
-Two valuable visualisations for understanding gaze behaviour on mobile screens are heatmaps and scanpaths (illustrated in the left and right panels below).
+Two valuable visualisations for understanding gaze behaviour on mobile screens are heatmaps and scanpaths (left and right images, respectively).

 Heatmaps visually represent the app areas that receive the most attention, with warmer colours denoting higher fixation rates.
 These heatmaps can be easily generated within Pupil Cloud using the Reference Image Mapper.